-The project is expected to have a mainly positive social impact at the level of the community by: providing a healthy and safe environment for the existing and future members of staff currently working at MFD, reducing the risks of collapse and human accidents in case of an earthquake, contributing to the climate change adaptation process, providing gender equality and universal access in the newly built facilities, promoting the equal treatment of all current and future members of staff.
+The project is expected to have a mainly positive social impact at the level of the community by: providing a healthy and safe environment for the existing and future members of staff currently working at OFD, reducing the risks of collapse and human accidents in case of an earthquake, contributing to the climate change adaptation process, providing gender equality and universal access in the newly built facilities, promoting the equal treatment of all current and future members of staff.

-The two main areas of concern in relation to social negative impacts are related to the relocation process and the working conditions in the temporary site, as well as disturbances created by construction works and teams to neighboring properties.
-These are related to: discomfort of the neighbors due to noise and dust pollution, potential interruptions in utilities for neighboring properties, at the time of connecting the new buildings to gas, water, sewerage, electricity, potential damages to private properties, in the event of accidents during demolition works; potential shortages of MFD service delivery during temporary relocation process; health and safety risks related to demolition, construction and relocation of MDF staff, temporary increase of traffic congestion and road accident risks during transport of demolition waste and building materials.
-Moreover, during the relocation process there is a risk that the COVID-19 virus could be transmitted to staff that are moved or to staff at the alternate premises during the relocation process, unless national and local protocols are observed for hygiene practices and social distancing.
+The two main areas of concern in relation to social negative impacts are related to the relocation process, as well as disturbances created by construction works and teams to neighboring properties.
+These are related to: discomfort of the neighbors due to noise and dust pollution, potential interruptions in utilities for neighboring properties, at the time of connecting the new buildings to gas, water, sewerage, electricity, potential damages to private properties, in the event of accidents during demolition works; health and safety risks related to demolition, construction and relocation of OFD staff, temporary increase of traffic congestion and road accident risks during transport of demolition waste and building materials.